JonnieSparkles/ar-io-tools/README.md

    ```

 2. Follow the prompts:
-   - **Input JSON File**: Enter the path to your JSON file.
+   - **Input JSON File**: Enter the path to your JSON file
-   - **Output CSV File**: Enter the name of the output file or press Enter to use the default name.
+   - **Output CSV File**: Enter the name of the output file or press Enter to use the default name

    Example prompts:
    ```plaintext